 Although the first day of the festival usually has at least two or three short-priced favourites, it’s important not to get carried away early on.
 There will be plenty of turn-ups and you want something left in your betting bank by the time they set off for the closing Martin Pipe Conditional Jockeys’ Handicap Hurdle.
-Take note: there were two shorties on day one last year, Benie Des Dieux at 10-11 and Apple’s Jade at 7-4, and both failed to deliver.

 The festival is the biggest week of the year for bookmakers and they will be falling over each other to woo punters with special offers and concessions.
 Best Odds Guaranteed and extra each-way places are now commonplace, but there will also be a range of other money-back and free-bet offers floating around.
 Take advantage of this and visit our Free Bets page to compare the best offers before placing your bets.